Introduction

 The list of hope analyses of this tenor could go on and on.
 Let us briefly name the core objection of critiques of hope that are based on the alleged power of hope to inhibit action, the Passivity objection: Hope, so the idea goes, is (morally) bad because it condemns its bearers to inaction.
 In the following, I will analyse and reject this objection to some extent.
 More precisely, as a general objection to hope, it will prove to be misguided.
 Certain hopes do not in fact invite actions that are based on them: Someone who has bought a lottery ticket hopes to have won the jackpot, but will refrain from taking out a loan for their dream property based on this hope alone.
 After buying a lottery ticket, there is nothing more we can do to bring about what we have hoped for.
 Specific motivations for action are missing, hope remains.
 Hopes, this much is largely uncontroversial, contain wishes.

-But although the wishes of a widespread action-based wish analysis are fundamentally motivating for action5they often seem to have no conative power as components of hope.
+But although the wishes of a widespread action-based wish analysis although they are fundamentally motivating for action, as components of hope they obviously often have no conative power.
 This is what advocates of the passivity objection seem to have in mind.
-But, I maintain, they are committing a fallacy of inadmissible generalisation.
+However, I would argue that they are making a false conclusion of inadmissible generalisation.
 Because what may apply to certain cases of hope does not apply to others.
 In fact, hope is often a particularly strong driving force for action.
 In any case, I will justify and defend this thesis to some extent below.

 Overall, this raises the following three questions in particular: